fredzj/tradetracker-accountdata/README.md

 ## Download TradeTracker Data
 8. Schedule downloadTradeTrackerData.php in order to import your TradeTracker account data and save these into your database.

+## View TradeTracker Dashboard
+9. Open index.php in your browser.